 This crafts website template is perfectly set up for a craft style website with built in merchant capabilities.
 If you prefer a different style of a site, all MotoCMS templates include everything you need to create your online craft store quickly and easily.

 Your site needs to reflect your business as well as your plans for the future, provide a safe and secure mechanism for sales as well as improving trust and belief in your brand.
 The online craft revolution is unlikely to slow down, with Etsy’s upcoming IPO showing just how profitable it can be.
-Using a template, some great photography and an appealing product you can start a business from your own home, and sell worldwide very simply and easily.
+Using a template, website builder, some great photography and an appealing product you can start a business from your own home, and sell worldwide very simply and easily.